 Find nurse aide registries in other states.
 View the list (PDF).

 - Nurse aides renewing their certification are required to complete 24 hours of in-service education every 2 years.
-For a list of approved programs, visit the NAR Approved In-Service Education Programs webpage.
+NAR Approved In-Service Education Programs has a list of approved programs.
 Nurse aides may complete 12 of the required 24 hours of in-service education in a healthcare entity other than a facility licensed or certified by HHS, the Texas Department of State Health Services or the Texas Board of Nursing.

 - List of Convictions Barring Employment or Disqualifying a person from HHSC Licensure as a Nurse Aide or Medication Aide (PDF)